-For the past 100 years businesses have offered products that will give us a Healthy Lifestyle and therefore a longer life.
+For the past hundred years businesses have sold products that promise us a healthy lifestyle and therefore a longer life.

-For nearly fifty years, doctors and other health professionals have advocated lifestyle changes in an effort to lower cholesterol levels in North American adults.
+For nearly fifty years, doctors and other health professionals have recommended lifestyle changes.
+This was in an effort to lower cholesterol levels in North American adults.

-Many of the recommendations were simple, common-sense tips that would probably be beneficial for anyone’s life and health, but others were not so helpful.
+Many of the recommendations were simple, common-sense tips that would probably be beneficial for anyone’s life and health.
+Others were not so helpful.

-By the early 1980s, the health profession as a whole was convinced that cholesterol was a significant contributing factor in the development of cardiovascular disease, and they passed on those convictions to legions of patients and the general public.
+By the early 1980s, the health profession as a whole was convinced that cholesterol was a significant contributing factor in the development of cardiovascular disease.
+They passed on those convictions to legions of patients and the general public.

-The low-fat craze resulted in the invention and production of highly processed foods that, while they may be low in fat, are extremely high in sugars, chemicals, and unhealthy trans fats.
+The low-fat craze resulted in the invention and production of highly processed foods.
+These foods may be low in fat, but they are very high in sugars, chemicals, and unhealthy trans fats.

 Statins for a healthy Lifestyle ?

-The statin drugs that have been ubiquitous for the last forty years at least, are associated with higher rates of diabetes, as well as a host of other complications, including – ironically enough – heart disease.
+The statin drugs that have been widely used for the last forty years at least, are associated with higher rates of diabetes.
+They are also linked to a host of other complications, including – ironically enough – heart disease.

 Weight loss Commercialization

-The weight loss industry that fed off of the endless, hopeless quest for a “healthy” weight amongst all North Americans now rakes in over 60 billion dollars a year, with North Americans heavier than ever and suffering the inevitable backlash of weight loss diets, weight gain.
+The weight loss industry that fed off of the endless, hopeless quest for a “healthy” weight amongst all North Americans now rakes in over 60 billion dollars a year.

 The True path to a Healthy Lifestyle